Reviewed January 2024

 - The implementation of new products and equipment

-- Whilst mandatory training plans should be regularly reviewed to determine they still meet the organisation’s needs, organisations choose to set their own timeframes in relation to frequency.
-This can vary from biannually, annually to intervals of two or three years.
+- Whilst mandatory training plans should be regularly reviewed to determine if they still meet the organisation’s needs, organisations choose to set their own timeframes in relation to frequency.
+This can vary from biannually or annually to intervals of two or three years.

-- In certain circumstances such as the COVID-19 pandemic, urgent mandatory training is required and ongoing training plans will need to be rapidly adjusted to meet new and pressing learning goals.
+- In certain circumstances, such as a high-risk clinical incident, urgent mandatory training may be required, and ongoing training plans will need to be rapidly adjusted to meet new and pressing learning needs.

 In support of its position, Ausmed Education:

-- Has developed software to aid organisations to automatically assign mandatory training to meet the needs of staff in particular groups, teams, job roles or facilities
+- Has developed software to aid organisations in automatically assigning mandatory training to meet the needs of staff in particular groups, teams, job roles or facilities.

-- Has developed documenting capabilities for learners to record completion of mandatory training
+- Has developed documenting capabilities for learners to record the completion of mandatory training.

-Paramedicine Board of Australia (2018).
-Registration standard: Continuing professional development.
-Retrieved from https://www.paramedicineboard.gov.au/Professional-standards/Registration-standards.aspx
+Paramedicine Board of Australia 2018, Registration Standard: Continuing Professional Development, Australian Government, https://www.paramedicineboard.gov.au/Professional-standards/Registration-standards.aspx

-Creative Healthcare Management 2018, Resources for healthcare professionals, https://shop.chcm.com
+Creative Healthcare Management 2018, Resources for Healthcare Professionals, Creative Healthcare Management, https://shop.chcm.com